... the real-time intrusion detection & prevention system and superordinate firewall manager

 It now uses an internal BASH command that avoids calls to grep and compares the log message in $REPLY directly 'in memory' instead of transporting the log message by 'echo'.
 This leads to a tremendous speed-up in traversing the compiled 'rope ladder' of rules.

-• 'Pattern' can now be a simple string and does not need escaping of special REGEX characters in the definition.
+• 'Pattern' can now be a simple string and does not need the escaping of special REGEX characters in the definition.

-• The 'decision block' is now formulated as a 'one liner', that can be easier copied.
+• The 'decision block' is now formulated as a 'one-liner', that can be easier copied.

 RULE="NXdomain"